 - propose a strategy to reduce the carbon intensity of the energy products used by the Group’s customers;

-- drive new-technology initiatives and projects that can reduce CO2 emissions (energy efficiency, CO2 capture and storage, for example).
+- drive new-technology initiatives, in particular with industrial partners, to reduce CO2 emissions (energy efficiency, CO2 capture and storage, for example).

 Identification of climate-related risks and opportunities

-The risks and opportunities related to climate change are analyzed according to different timescales: short term (until 2020), medium term (until 2030) and long term (beyond 2030).
+The risks and opportunities related to climate change are analyzed according to different timescales: short term (two years), medium term (until 2030) and long term (beyond 2030).

 Climate change also provides Total with opportunities.
 In the coming decades, demand for electricity will grow faster than the global demand for energy, and the contribution of renewables and gas to the production of electricity shall therefore play an essential role in the fight against climate change.
 Electricity alone will not be sufficient to meet all needs, particularly those connected to transport.
 Gas and sustainable biofuels will be attractive and credible alternatives to conventional fuels and the Group intends to develop them.

-Helping customers to reduce their energy consumption and environmental impact also offers opportunities and forms part of a trend that will be accelerated by digital technology.
+Helping customers improve their energy efficiency also offers opportunities and forms part of a trend that will be accelerated by digital technology.
 Total intends to innovate in order to provide them with new product and service offers that will support their energy options and their usages.
-The promotion of hybrid solutions combining hydrocarbons and renewables is part of this approach.
+The promotion of hybrid solutions combining hydrocarbons and renewable energies is part of this approach.
 Similarly, services can be offered to optimize energy for industrial sites.
 The Group aims to develop this approach for industrial and mobility applications.